-My recent & first ever weekend away with The south Bank Ramblers Walking Group visiting Stow On The Wold
+My first ever weekend away with The south Bank Ramblers Walking Group visiting Stow On The Wold

 I was taken with The Old Mill at Lower Slaughter “voted most beautiful village in the Cotswold….